“One of the Greatest Threats to Our Natural Environment”

 How to Help with the Possum Problem

-While on your working holiday in New Zealand, there are some suggested ways to help with the nations possum problem…
+While on your vacation or working holiday in New Zealand, there are some suggested ways to help with the nation’s possum problem…

-- If you see a possum on the road while driving, the general rule is to run it over instead of slowing down or trying to avoid them.
+- But first, a local joke: If you see a possum on the road while driving, the general rule is to run it over instead of slowing down or trying to avoid them.
+Or at least that is what the locals call a “Kiwi speed-bump”

 - Buy souvenirs made from possum fur the trade they were originally introduced in New Zealand for!
 Youll find all sorts of things from possum fur gloves to possum, ehem, nipple warmers.